de-vnull/vnstat-on-merlin/README.md

     - Properly setup email (`Diversion` "communications" option) to use the encrypted username/password to email vnstat reports.
 		- Please run an Entware update to ensure the most current repository lists are available.
 		- Please test Diversion email (`amtm > 1 - Diversion > c - Communication > 5 - Edit email settings, send testmail` > follow steps to set up and test) before enabling the Vnstat on Merlin usage email.

-* Configuration
-	- The Enware application `vnstat` can be run without any UI, 100% from the CLI via ssh.
-		- In this use case, requirements are simply to install (via Entware) the vnstat executable.
-		- __Note: if running vnstat solely from the CLI (SSH), there is no need to install via the script below.
-Install using the command `opkg install vnstat`.__

 * Dependencies for the UI version
 	- Hardware and firmware described above.

 * Database configuration
-	- Unlike in the alpha/beta1/manual installations, there is no separate database configuration required.
+	- Unlike in the alpha/beta1/manual installations, there is no separate database configuration required for the UI-installed version.
 This is now part of the automation.
-	- _If you have a custom location for your database files, you will need to either update `vnstat.conf` with those locations, re-initialize the database in the standard location, or terminate vnstatd (`killall vnstatd`) and copy your database files to the standard location._
+	- _Note: if you have a custom location for your database files, you will need to either update `vnstat.conf` with those locations, re-initialize the database in the standard location (losing history), or terminate vnstatd (`killall vnstatd`) and copy your database files to the standard location._

-* Deployment instructions for the non-UI (CLI via SSH) version
-	- No additional steps are required.
-Usage should be recorded automatically circa every 30 seconds to the db file.
-	- To view current status, issue the `vnstat` command from the CLI.
-There are several additional CLI options (view days, top ten, hourly, monthly, etc) - see image below.
-	- This type of deployment can support daily summary email (but require additional downloads and manual steps).

-### Install script - beta 2 ###
+### Install script - UI version - beta 2 ###

 * From the CLI, issue the following command (triple click to select all):
 ```
-/usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/de-vnull/vnstat-on-merlin/jackyaz-dev/dn-vnstat.sh" -o "/jffs/scripts/dn-vnstat" && chmod 0755 /jffs/scripts/dn-vnstat && /jffs/scripts/dn-vnstat install
+/usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/de-vnull/vnstat-on-merlin/main/dn-vnstat.sh" -o "/jffs/scripts/dn-vnstat" && chmod 0755 /jffs/scripts/dn-vnstat && /jffs/scripts/dn-vnstat install
 ```

 * The AddOns tab showing the vnstat/vnstati view and daily email report collapsed